 St. Patrick’s Day activities for kindergarten are a big favorite for young kids!
 The chance to dress up in green, decorate with rainbows, and eat chocolate gold coins makes the day fun and unique for kids.
-To help them celebrate, use these fun St. Patrick’s Day activities for kindergarten to direct their excitement for St. Patrick’s Day towards learning about literacy, reading, and writing.
+In order to help them celebrate, use these fun St. Patrick’s Day activities for kindergarten to direct their excitement for St. Patrick’s Day towards learning about literacy, reading, and writing.

 JOIN OUR COMMUNITY OF KINDERGARTEN TEACHERS

 1. Word Scavenger Hunt

 Instead of finding a leprechaun, this St. Patrick’s Day children’s activity centers around students finding leprechaun-themed words!
 To begin with, print out a few copies of vocabulary words that center around St. Patrick’s Day.
 Next, include with each of them an illustration that indicates the word’s meaning.
 Then, hide the words around the classroom.
 For example, stash some in desks, toy bins, or shelves.

 Then, the class can spend some time seeking out the words as they’re hidden around the classroom.
 They will be on the lookout for those special St. Patrick’s Day words!
 Obviously, you can offer them some location clues to help them along.
 The class can work as a team or work in groups against one another.
 When you finish the activity, the winner could get a special prize or the class can be rewarded as a whole for finding the words!